AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-setup-test-scheduler.md

 Overall, a **Test Schedular** enhances the testing process by optimizing resources, providing valuable data, and ensuring high-quality software.

-### What is the importance of setting up Test Schedular?

-Setting up a **Test Schedular** is important in software testing because it helps to automate the testing process.
-A test schedular allows you to schedule tests to run automatically at specific times or intervals.
-This can help to ensure that tests are run consistently and that any issues are detected as soon as possible.

-**Test Schedulars** can also help to reduce the time and effort required to run tests manually.
-They can be used to run tests overnight or during weekends when there are fewer users on the system.

 ## Steps